What Happened to ABBA?

 Björn Ulvaeus & Benny Andersson

 Ulvaeus and Andersson continued to do what they did best—writing songs.
 They collaborated with lyricist Tim Rice (Jesus Christ Superstar, Evita) to create the musical Chess.
-The musical featured the smash hits “One Night in Bangkok” and “I Know Him So Well” (which inexplicably did nothing in the U.S.).
+The musical featured the smash hit “One Night in Bangkok” and the ballad “I Know Him So Well” (which inexplicably did nothing in the U.S.).

 Andersson released his first solo album in 1987 and then formed his own band BAO (Benny Anderssons Orkester) in 2001, the first of 10 albums by the band.